29 splurge Christmas and holiday gifts over $100 for the luxury traveler in your life | CNN Underscored

 $300 at Amazon

-For the traveler who's heading away but wants to keep tabs on their home, a good home security system can provide the peace of mind needed.
+For the traveler who's heading away but wants to keep tabs on their home, a good home security system can provide peace of mind.
 In our testing, the Ring Alarm Pro was incredibly seamless to install and customizable for the user's wants with a ton of features, earning it our title of the best home security system overall.
 You can read our full review here.

 $700 $560 at REI